NEWSLabNTU/zenoh-for-vnet-guide/experiments/wds/starter-experiments.md

 ## Conclusions
-- The initial increase in speed for i=10 and i=0 is quite confusing, it may caused by the reduction of CPU overhead from iperf3’s reporting mechanism.
+- The initial increase in speed for i=10 and i=0 is quite confusing, it may cause by the reduction of CPU overhead from iperf3’s reporting mechanism.

 - Test #5 confirmed that thermal throttling further degrades performance.